pytorch/pytorch/torch/multiprocessing/cuda_multiprocessing.md

 # CUDA IPC Refcounting implementation explained

-Since shared CUDA memory belongs to the producer process, we need to take special precocious to make sure that it is stays allocated for entire shared tensor life-span.
+Since shared CUDA memory belongs to the producer process, we need to take special precautions to make sure that it is stays allocated for entire shared tensor life-span.

 It could be done manually by syncing on an event: